Listen to the episode

 next week’s episode.
 And come hang with us in our Discord group

 because we talk all things driving.
-You can come
+You can come chat with us there.

 Thanks for driving with us.